mclancy96/active-record-practice-flatiron-bnb-lab/README.md

 - `max_guests` (integer) - Maximum number of guests
 - `neighborhood_id` (integer) - Foreign key to neighborhoods
 - `host_id` (integer) - Foreign key to users (the host)
+  - For this, you'll need to tell ActiveRecord which table to use:

+  - `foreign_key: { to_table: :users }`

 - `active` (boolean, default: true) - Whether listing is currently active
 - `created_at` and `updated_at` (datetime)